moosemoose22/PhotoBook/README.md

 >There are 2 products here: a product that shows an e-book over the web and a product that allows users to design an e-book.

-**Front-end page to view e-book**
+**Front-end pages to view e-book**
 *photoBook.php--*	The main page of the front end.
 Required URL value: bookID.
-*clientDataStructures.php--*	The main JavaScript for the front end.
+*clientDataStructures.php--*	The main JavaScript page for the front end.

 **Database description file**
 *PhotoBook.sql--*	SQL of all tables used in PhotoBook